lcerezo/lcerezo.github.io/_posts/2017-09-02-first-post.md

 ---
 ## Failure is a good thing.

 I have in the past failed miserably at blogging.
 I have many sites that I haven't properly cared for, and many iterations of luiscerezo.org that have not lived up to the vision I had for them.
-The reasons for this are many.
-None are good reasons.
-This week, I decided to make self a promise.
-I've decided to do some things better.
+The reasons for this are many - none of them are good reasons.
+This week I decided to make myself a promise.
+I've decided to do things better.
 I want to write more.
 I want to be healthier.
 I want to maximize my happiness.
-This little project is a way to keep that promise to myself.
+I promise to gift these things to myself.
+This little project is a way to keep that promise.
 This is a way to keep myself accountable, and I hope to grow a little as a result.

 -----
 What you will see here?